Imported WISE Water

 Video 1: Overview

-The WISE partnership is one of the first of its kind in the country.
+The WISE partnership is one of the first of its kind in the country and has been recognized as a successful colloborative and effective project.
 Regional water providers are working together to share in renewable water, well water, physical pipes, treatment and storage assets, while still maintaining independent jurisdictions.

 By late 2017, or early 2018, each of the communities should receive WISE water.
 This WISE water will advance the goal of Castle Rock, and other South Metro communities, in transitioning to a predominantly renewable water supply by 2055.
 Reducing the reliance on groundwater extends the supply of this non-renewable source and provides diversity in supply, creating a more sustainable water future.

-To date, Castle Rock has invested $29.4 million into the WISE project cost.
+To date, Castle Rock has invested $29.4 million into the WISE project.
 This investment is for the Town's portion of the shared resources such as Smoky Hill tank and space in the Western pipeline.
 It also encompasses Castle Rock specific projects such as the Outter Marker Road pipeline.

 Video 2: South Platte